michpara/ITI1120-Introduction-to-Computing-I/Labs/Lab2/README.md

 # Lab 2

-Open Lab02.pdf for explanation of Lab 2.
+Instructions for Lab 2 in Lab02.pdf